-- Housing cost-burden percentages for renters and homeowners within the corridor, relative to the County, and relative the greater Washington metropolitan region - Percentage of households along the corridor earning 30% AMI, 60% AMI, 80% AMI and 100%+ AMI - 3.
-Median rent price changes along the corridor - 4.
-Assessed home value price changes along the corridor - The number of single-family homes with assessed values affordable to households at 80% AMI
+- Who lives along the Purple Line today?
+Population # disaggregated by race and age - How affordable is it to live along the Purple Line?
+Housing cost-burden percentages for renters and homeowners within the corridor, relative to the County, and relative the greater Washington metropolitan region (Disaggregated by race) - How affordable are purple line neighborhoods to lower-income households?
+Percentage of households along the corridor earning 30% AMI, 60% AMI, 80% AMI and 100%+ AMI (disaggregated by race) - 4.
+How are household incomes keeping pace with rents?
+Ratio of Median rent cost to change in median income (disaggregated by race) - 5.
+How affordable is homeownership?
+The number of single-family homes with assessed values affordable to households at 80% AMI